Rosetta Stone decree: Context

-The native Egyptian population at home was treated as second-class citizens by the Greek rulers and Greek imperialists, while the economy had suffered because of the wars.
+The native Egyptian population at home was treated as second-class citizens by its Greek rulers and imperialists, while the economy had suffered because of the wars.
 Seleucids, for example, won over the previously Ptolemaic-ruled territory of Coele-Syria, including Judaea, after the Battle of Panium (198 BC), while other territories were divided between Antiochus III the Great and Philip V of Macedon, who had seized several islands and cities in Caria and Thrace.
 During the reign of Ptolemy IV, there was a long-standing revolt led by Horwennefer and by his successor Ankhwennefer, which had begun in the south of Egypt.
 These were still ongoing when the young Ptolemy V was officially crowned at Memphis at the age of 12 (seven years after the start of his reign).
-Egyptian cities joining the rebellion had faced economic and political consequences, such as the closure of ports, evidence has shown.
+Egyptian cities joining the rebellion had faced economic and political consequences such as the closure of ports.

 Ptolemy V Epiphanes reigned from 204 to 181 BC, the son of Ptolemy IV Philopator and his wife and sister Arsinoe.
 He had become ruler at the age of five after the sudden death of both of his parents, who were murdered in a conspiracy that involved Ptolemy IV's mistress Agathoclea, according to contemporary sources.
 The conspirators effectively ruled Egypt as Ptolemy V's guardians until a revolt broke out two years later under general Tlepolemus, when Agathoclea and her family were lynched by a mob in Alexandria.
 Tlepolemus, in turn, was replaced as guardian in 201 BC by Aristomenes of Alyzia, who was chief minister at the time of the Memphis decree.

+Ptolemy V. was crowned at Memphis in the year after his majority, when the priests of Egypt assembled there and passed the decree.